shaka-project/shaka-packager/docs/source/tutorials/raw_key.rst

 Examples
 --------

-The examples below uses the H264 streams created in :doc:`encoding`.
+The examples below use the H264 streams created in :doc:`encoding`.
 Here are examples with DASH.
 It can be applied to HLS in a similar way.

 Common PSSH (one key for all streams)::